Stan Design

 Top 5 Uncovered Pit Risks

-1. Falling Risk – The numero uno risk posed by uncovered pits is the obvious danger of falling into it.
+1. Falling Risk – The numerous risk posed by uncovered pits is the obvious danger of falling into it.
 Especially, if their exterior outlines are not marked with a colored line as a warning sign, even though the efficacy of just a colored line alone for preventing such mishaps is debatable.
 The grave health hazard this sets for the personnel handling it daily is massive.

 2. Explosion Risk – Another risk of uncovered pits is the risk of explosion or fire and fumes.
 This usually happens when unusual chemicals are introduced in any manner (just forgotten and mixed up, even!) and arranged within the physical proximity of electrical wires or damp environments, which are often found in service pits.
 Even faulty machinery or equipment in automotive workshops and service pits can set off fire.